MileHacker Logo

 Outdoor Public Pools

 Outdoor public pools (Freibäder) are popular in summer.
-These offer a refreshing way to cool off on warm days.
+These offer a refreshing way to cool down off on warm days.

 Dutzendteich Lake